miladkhanlou/Product-Analysis/README.md

 ### Features
 1. **Database Design:**
-    * An Entity-Relationship Diagram (ERD) with at least three interconnected tables, including one for time-series data (daily or monthly) to track trends such as price changes and sales ranks.
+    * An Entity-Relationship Diagram (ERD) with at least three interconnected tables in Snowflake, including a time-series table for tracking trends such as price changes and sales ranks over daily or monthly intervals.
     * Optimized table structure for scalability, maintainability, and data integrity.
+    * Leveraged Snowflake’s scalability and query performance to handle growing datasets efficiently.

 2. **CRUD Operations:**
-    * Read Operations: Enable querying of current product information, historical trend analysis, and metadata retrieval.
+    * Read Operations: Enabled querying of real-time product details, historical trends, and metadata.
     * Write Operations: Support the addition of new product entries for consistent database updates.

 3. **Use Case Definition:**